 It’s well known that we’re not supposed to drive while using a hand-held mobile phone to talk or send an SMS, but you can drive while talking on a hands free kit.
-If you want to know how difficult it is to drive while texting, have a go at this game by NZTA.
 But what about driving using a hands-free phone (either via Bluetooth, plugged directly into your car or via a headset or headphones attached to your phone)?
 Is it any different than talking to someone else in the car?

 A recent study at the University of Illinois and the Beckman Institute has evaluated how distracted we are in four different situations:

 - Driving while talking to someone in the passenger seat

 - Driving while talking to someone on a cellphone where the other person can’t see what you are doing

 - Driving while talking to someone on a cellphone where the other person can see where you are driving on a small screen